IoTtalk/controlboard-subsystem/Readme.md

 - IoTtalk Server compatible with CCM API
 - (optional) MySQL server

+---

-The following commands assume your OS is Linux.
+The following commands are based on assuming your OS is Linux.
 ### Setup Environment
 1. Create virtual environment
     ```